lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 # Truly Modular Components with v-model

-The completed source code for this section, including the exercises, can be found in `examples/reusable-date-time`.
+You can find the completed source code in the [GitHub repository under examples/reusable-date-time](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code): https://github.com/lmiller1990/design-patterns-for-vuejs-source-code.

 ______